 Have your discoveries in animal communication been published?
 Yes, in numerous books, newspaper and magazine articles, and in my books, Animal Talk: Interspecies Telepathic Communication (originally published as Animal Talk: A Guide to Communicating with and Understanding Animals in 1982; latest edition published by Beyond Words Publishing, Inc./Simon and Schuster) and When Animals Speak (Beyond Words Publishing, Inc./Simon and Schuster; (originally published as Animals...Our Return to Wholeness in 1993).
 I have also produced a series of audio recordings, Animal Communication Mastery Series, (CDs individually titled: How to Communicate with Animals; Animal Intelligence and Awareness; Understanding Animals' Viewpoints; Healing and Counseling with Animals); The Basic Course: How to Communicate with Animals; Animal Healing Power, and Animal Spirit Call.
 We also have published a quarterly journal called Species Link.

 What else do you like to do?
-I love being with my own animal family, creating works of art, gardening, and contemplating in Divine Communion with all of life.
+I love being with my own animal family, being outdoors in the natural world, creating works of art, gardening, and contemplating in Divine Communion with all of life.

 I don't know if you have any idea of the magnitude of light you hold for so many and the help, hope and love you give to all who know you and also those who don't.
 I think sometimes the work must be overwhelming for you, but I hope you can gain strength from this knowledge when you need it.
 You are a truly incredible being and I am honored to know you.
 G.C.